A brief history of EURACT and description of activities

 - 2001 Conference on new definition and core content of family medicine - Barcelona

 - 2002 Higher Professional Education - Maastricht

-On 8-10 September 2016, the inaugural EURACT Medical Education Conference with the theme "Educating Doctors for General Practice / Family Medicine 2.0" will take place in Dublin, Ireland (http://www.euractdublin2016.org).
+On 8-10 September 2016, the inaugural EURACT Medical Education Conference with the theme "Educating Doctors for General Practice / Family Medicine 2.0" took place in Dublin, Ireland (http://www.euractdublin2016.org).